 Navigating local data privacy and confidentiality laws alongside international obligations

 For multinational deals, having a Turkey-specific NDA or adapting an international NDA to Turkish practice is essential to avoid surprises.
+The same care applies to broader cross-border investment arrangements involving Turkish counterparts.

 At Bayraktar Attorneys, we specialize in: